What is the Itemized Deduction?

 Advantages

 - It enables individual taxpayers to claim more eligible expenses- This is probably the best of all the benefits of opting for itemized deductions.
-It enables the individual taxpayers to claim a range of expenses like dental expenses, charitable contribution, medical expenses, investment interest expenses, property, state and local IT (income tax), job-related expenses, home mortgage interests, casualty as well as theft losses, and such other items, interest, and taxes already paid by the taxpayer and Miscellaneous other deductions.
+It enables the individual taxpayers to claim a range of expenses like dental expenses, charitable contributions, medical expenses, investment interest expenses, property, state and local IT (income tax), job-related expenses, home mortgage interests, casualty as well as theft losses, and such other items, interest, and taxes already paid by the taxpayer and Miscellaneous other deductions.

 Disadvantages